 - The feeling that something is moving in the hair

 - Visible nits, eggs, or live lice.
 However, these may be hard to see by the naked eye.

 Every parent’s heart sinks when they receive the dreaded note from school warning about head lice.
-Don’t worry – Jane Brennan from Brennan’s Life Pharmacy in Donabate is here to to give us advice and tips.
+However, do not worry – Jane Brennan from Brennan’s Life Pharmacy in Donabate is here to give us advice and tips.

 The first thing to do is to check the child’s head.
-You will need some tea tree conditioner, a tail comb, a hair clamp if the hair is long, a warm glass of water and a fine metal comb.
+You will need some tea tree conditioner, a tail comb, a hair clamp if the hair is long, a warm glass of water, and a fine metal/head lice comb.
 Wet or wash the hair and towel dry.

 Head Lice Tips: